Ole994/Hello-world/README.md

-I am a student called Ole, working to a developer
+I am a student called Ole, working to become a complete developer